Comparing Purple Innovation (PRPL) & Its Peers

-Purple Innovation (NASDAQ: PRPL) is one of 14 publicly-traded companies in the “Household furniture” industry, but how does it weigh in compared to its peers?
-We will compare Purple Innovation to similar companies based on the strength of its dividends, institutional ownership, earnings, analyst recommendations, profitability, valuation and risk.
+Purple Innovation (NASDAQ: PRPL) is one of 14 public companies in the “Household furniture” industry, but how does it contrast to its peers?
+We will compare Purple Innovation to similar businesses based on the strength of its risk, profitability, earnings, valuation, dividends, institutional ownership and analyst recommendations.

-Purple Innovation has a beta of 1.32, meaning that its stock price is 32% more volatile than the S&P 500.
-Comparatively, Purple Innovation’s peers have a beta of 0.98, meaning that their average stock price is 2% less volatile than the S&P 500.

-This is a breakdown of current ratings for Purple Innovation and its peers, as provided by MarketBeat.com.
+This is a breakdown of recent ratings for Purple Innovation and its peers, as reported by MarketBeat.com.

 |Sell Ratings